-It is important to hire a lawyer to maximize your personal injury claim.
+The lawyers at Simpson, Thomas & Associates are here to help you.
+It is important to hire a lawyer to maximize your serious personal injury claim.
 Equally important, however, is that you hire the right lawyer.
 This involves a number of considerations:

 - Does the lawyer have the necessary experience and expertise to handle your claim?

 Many lawyers practice in a number of areas, and personal injury law may be just a small component of their work.
-You want a lawyer whose sole or primary practice is personal injury and in particular, ICBC-related claims;
+You want a lawyer whose sole or primary practice is serious personal injury claims;

 - Does the lawyer also represent ICBC in other cases?

 Many lawyers act for both injured victims and ICBC.
-There is nothing unethical about this, but it may be awkward for the lawyer to fight ICBC on behalf of injured clients in some cases, and take instructions from ICBC (as the client) in defending other cases.
-Moreover, lawyers who practice ICBC defense are at risk of developing a “defense perspective” in how they assess injury claims, which may not be to your benefit;
+It may be awkward for the lawyer to fight ICBC on behalf of injured clients in some cases, and take instructions from ICBC (as the client) in defending other cases.
+Moreover, lawyers who practice ICBC defense are at risk of developing a “defense perspective” in how they assess injury claims, which will not be to your benefit;

 - Are the fees the lawyer charges reasonable and fair compared to the fees charged by other personal injury lawyers?

 You should ensure that your lawyer is not charging more than the maximum fee of 33.3%.
 You should also confirm that your lawyer will not raise fees to take your case to trial.
-(For more on this topic, refer to Paying for a Lawyer)
+(For more on this topic, refer to Paying for a Lawyer).
+Simpson, Thomas & Associates charge among the lowest legal fees at 24%, including trial.
+STA do not charge any legal fee on special damages and Part 7 benefits (unless contested).
+STA also will obtain a contribution from the ICBC towards your legal fees.
+With catastrophic cases such as moderate to severe brain injury, quadriplegia and paraplegia, STA charges a 20% legal fee, which includes going to trial.

 - Are you confident that you can develop a solid, trusting relationship with the lawyer?

 ICBC claims can take months or years to resolve, and are inherently personal in nature.
 A good relationship with your lawyer is crucial for a successful outcome, and will make the process much less stressful.
-You need a lawyer who communicates well, supports you and responds to your needs, and will fight hard to get you the best possible result.
+You need a legal team who communicates with you, supports you and responds to your needs, and will fight hard to get you the best possible result.

 Questions To Ask A Personal Injury Lawyer